tjde/Market/README.md

 ##### T. Testing Process
 Provide an overview and description of your Testing process.

 The team consolidated a list of the key features of the app in a column on the spreadsheet.
 We then compiled several test cases for each feature that we believe should work or not work in a separate sheet, marking each test with it's feature id and unique test id.
 We then identified the outcome that we wanted for that particular test case, i.e. what functionality we were expecting.
 We then worked through each test case, listing down the results and comparing them to what was expected.
 A few major issues were identified, fixed in the code and that test case run through again to ensure proper resolution.
-For more information, a full copy of the testing spreadsheet is attached above.
+For more information, a full copy of the testing spreadsheet can be found in the /docs folder.

 ##### U. Information System Security Requirements
 Discuss and analyse requirements related to information system security.